 Stanford ignores the usual discussion about "clicks" and "hits", etc. - focusing on VALID traffic.

 We consider valid traffic to be represented by:

 - real substantive enquiries (sales leads) for a web site that is not e-Commerce or - the level of incoming orders for e-Commerce web sites.
 Stanford considers a web site to be search friendly only if either of these two characteristics are increasing consistently.

-Every Stanford designed and built web site contains the following array of code devices that contribute to the objective of increasing visitor traffic:
+Every Stanford designed and built web site contains at a minimum, the following array of code devices that contribute to the objective of increasing visitor traffic:

 - 1. Establish which pages in the site are important enough to be configured to attract search activity.
 We refer to those as "landing pages" or pages that are configured as targets for the search-bots that roam the web these can include: - important product/services pages, - the "Home" page, - the "About Us" page, - 2.
 Search friendly page names and page titles, - 3.
 A list of keywords for each landing page optimally 8 to 10 words/phrases each. - 4.
-A "description" for each landing page 1 to 2 concise sentences each,

-Finally, we strongly urge clients to participate in appropriate industry associations if economically feasible, particularly those that will install a link to the owner's web site.
-Valid "incoming" links are critical to the success of any search configuration work.
+A "description" for each landing page 1 to 2 concise sentences each, - 5.
+We urge clients to participate in appropriate industry associations if economically feasible, particularly those that will instal a link to the owner's web site.
+These valid "incoming" links significantly contribute to the success of any search configuration work.